woodgilber/GeoCore/README.md

 We perform experiment tracking using MLFlow.
 Each developer has his own local MLFlow instance.

-In order to view your experiment, start the mlflow server using `mlflow-ui` in your terminal.
+In order to view your experiment, start the mlflow server using `poetry run mlflow-ui` in your terminal.

 This decorator is declared in the toml as